Alexi Giannoulias: Bright Start

 After the credit markets collapsed in the fall, new contributions into the fund were halted on December 4, 2008.
 In January 2009, the treasurer's office announced that no further contributions would be made to the Core Plus fund and that the state would be investigating the losses.

 According to the Associated Press, Illinois was the first state to take action.
 In January 2009, at the request of Giannoulias, the Illinois Attorney General initiated its own probe of OppenheimerFunds, issuing subpoenas on the company.
 At the time, the losses attributable to OppenheimerFunds' impermissible investments were estimated to be "in excess of $85 million."

 Despite the problem associated with OppenheimerFunds' handling of Core Plus, Bright Start remains a highly regarded 529 college savings program.
 In April 2009, Consumer Reports studied college savings programs across the country "to see how well they performed during last year's stock-market plunge."
 Consumer Reports "found five that are worthy of an A," and ranked Bright Start as one of the top five college savings programs in the nation.
 In April 2009, Money Magazine selected Bright Start as one of the "best low-risk 529 plans."
 In December 2009, Kiplingers selected Bright Start as one of the best state 529 plans in the country, choosing it as the best plan for "low fees."
 Morningstar, Inc., which had previously ranked Bright Start in its top 5 in 2008, has acknowledged the issues relating to Core Plus but, citing Illinois' swift action in dealing with the issue, reported in 2009 that "the plan still holds plenty of appeal."

 In December 2009, the Illinois Attorney General's Office and the Office of the State Treasurer announced that Illinois had reached a settlement with OppenheimerFunds.
 Eligible accountholders who lost money in Core Plus would receive $77 million from OppenheimerFunds.
 As the scope of the settlement was expanded during negotiations with OppenheimerFunds to include more accountholders, the total loss addressed by the settlement is $150 million.
-The payout from this settlement brings the losses for the 2.5% of Bright Start investors who were fully invested in Core Plus down to 17%.
+Those families invested in the fund were eligible to receive just over half of their investment back.

-The Treasurer's Office used some of the investment fees from the Bright Start program to purchase a hybrid vehicle "so Bright Start staff have a way to travel the state and sign families up for the program" and used to promote other Treasurer's Office programs.
-The vehicle was never used for personal use by Giannoulias.
+The Treasurer's Office used some of the investment fees from the Bright Start program to purchase a hybrid vehicle "so Bright Start staff have a way to travel the state and enroll families in the program" and used to promote other Treasurer's Office programs.
+Giannoulias never used the vehicle for personal business.